AGR114molecularBreeding/castanea/HSP90/README.md

 3. **BLAST+ Configuration** 🔧 (**Critical!**)
 #### 💻 **Windows Users**
 - Use `blastp.exe` from the downloaded files.
 - It is also necessary to have the support libraries ncbi-vdb-md.dll and nghttp2.dll in the main folder for blastp.exe to run properly.
-These files are located in the Blastp folders
+These files are located in the Blastp folder.
 - **Edit Line 411 in `server.R`**:
   ```r
   blastp_executable <- file.path("./blastp.exe")  # Write this